 The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, the impact of COVID-19, compliance with government regulations and the ability to secure additional capital to fund operations.
 Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel and infrastructure and extensive compliance-reporting capabilities.
-Even if the Company's drug development efforts are successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales.
+Even if the Company's drug development efforts are successful, it is uncertain when, if ever, the Company will realize revenue from product sales.

 The accompanying condensed consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
-The Company has incurred recurring losses since inception, including a net loss of \$11.7 million for the three months ended March 31, 2021.
-As of March 31, 2021, the Company had an accumulated deficit of \$210.4 million.
+The Company has incurred recurring losses since inception, including a net loss of \$28.3 million for the six months ended June 30, 2021.
+As of June 30, 2021, the Company had an accumulated deficit of \$227.0 million.
 The Company expects to continue to generate operating losses in the foreseeable future.
 As of the issuance date of the interim condensed consolidated financial statements, the Company expects that its cash and cash equivalents will be sufficient to fund its operating expenses and capital expenditure requirements for at least the next 12 months from issuance of the condensed consolidated financial statements.
-The future viability of the Company beyond that point is dependent on its ability to raise additional capital to finance its operations.

 The Company expects that it will continue to incur significant expenses in connection with its ongoing business activities.
-The Company will need to seek additional funding through equity offerings, debt financings, collaborations, licensing arrangements and other marketing and distribution arrangements, partnerships, joint ventures, combinations or divestitures of one or more of its businesses.
+The Company will need to seek additional funding through equity offerings, debt financings, collaborations, licensing arrangements and other marketing and distribution arrangements, partnerships, joint ventures, combinations or divestitures of one or more of its assets or businesses.
 The Company may not be able to obtain financing on acceptable terms, or at all, and the Company may not be able to enter into collaborative arrangements or divest its assets.
 The terms of any financing may adversely affect the holdings or the rights of the Company's stockholders.
 Arrangements with collaborators or others may require the Company to relinquish rights to certain of its technologies or product candidates.
 If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate its research and development programs or commercialization efforts, which could adversely affect its business prospects, or the Company may be unable to continue operations.